Monday, June 29, 2020

 Ildjarn

 Norway's Thou Shalt Suffer was known for being the band that featured members of what would eventually be Emperor.
-Another band that arose from their ashes was ILDJARN (Norwegian for "Fireiron").
+Another band that arose from their ashes was ILDJARN (Norwegian for "Fire-iron").
 Like Burzum, Ildjarn is essentially a one-man band.
 Unlike Burzum, Ildjarn has produced some of the rawest, most vile sounding black metal in history.

-After the demise of Thou Shalt Suffer, Ildjarn (real name Vidar Våer) continued to use their old rehearsal space to create his own music.
+After the demise of Thou Shalt Suffer, Ildjarn (real name Vidar Våer) continued to use the band's old rehearsal space to create his own music.
 He eventually began recording on a four-track, with primitive results.
 His first demos--with Samoth on vocals--saw the light of day in 1992, the same year as Emperor's first demo.

 This early work of his was raw and primitive, yes, but it wasn't too far removed from what other black metal bands in Norway were doing.
 Burzum's sound on the self-titled release and Emperor's '92 demo are good reference points for Ildjarn's initial sound.
 But changes lay ahead.